|Office Hours||BA 5258, W 12-1pm

 |Recommended||Mason Woo et al, OpenGL 1.2 Programming Guide, Third Edition, Addison-Wesley, 1999 (recommended for learning OpenGL).|

 Assignments involve both analytic problems as well as implementation of algorithms.
-Assignment 3 is a small project to produce an animation, raytraced imagery or an interactive game.
-Look here for inspiration.
-Late assignments will be penalized 10% per day.
+Assignment 3 will include a small project.
+Descriptions of suggested projects will be provided online.
+Late assignments will be penalized 20% per day.

 You are expected to be a competent programmer in C or C++ in this course.
-You will need knowledge of 3D geometry, linear algebra, calculus and data structures.
+You will need knowledge of 3D geometry, linear algebra, calculus, complexity theory, and data structures.